 Notes entered via MIDI keyboard that are outside of the current key signature will have accidentals applied automatically, but the spelling of the accidental may not be what you intend.
 To change the enharmonic spelling of a note, press J.

 Selecting pitch using the virtual piano keyboard

 You can also input notes using the on-screen Piano keyboard window.
 To display this, use View→Piano keyboard or press the shortcut P. The window can be closed the same way.

-To enter a note of a given pitch, simply click the appropriate piano key.
+To enter a note of a given pitch, simply click the appropriate piano key with your mouse.

 As with the computer keyboard, notes entered in this way replace any existing notes or rests.
 To create chords instead, press and hold Shift while entering notes.

-Note: to resize the keyboard, position the mouse within the window and hold Ctrl (Mac: Cmd) while scrolling up or down with the mouse wheel or two-finger swipe.
+Note: to resize the keyboard, position the mouse within the window and hold Ctrl (Mac: Cmd) while scrolling up or down.

 For the purpose of this section, chords are any combinations of multiple notes all starting at the same time, all sharing the same duration, and all sharing a single stem.